-Legislation Description of Legislation and applicability the municipality, then the Municipality will have to provide a confirmation letter to this effect.
-Please include reference to the WSA The National Heritage Resources Act (No. 25 of 1999) The National Heritage Resource Act (Act No. 25 of 1999) (NHRA) serves to protect national and provincial heritage resources across South Africa.
-The NHRA provides for the protection of all archaeological and palaeontological sites, the conservation and care of cemeteries and graves by the South African Heritage Resources Agency (SAHRA), and lists activities that require any person who intends to undertake to notify the responsible heritage resources agency and furnish details regarding the location, nature, and extent of the proposed development.
+Legislation Description of Legislation and applicability notify the responsible heritage resources agency and furnish details regarding the location, nature, and extent of the proposed development.
 Part 2 of the NHRA details specific activities that require a Heritage Impact Assessment (HIA) that will need to be approved by SAHRA.
-Parts of Section 35, 36 and 38 apply to the proposed project, principally: Section 35 (4) - No person may, without a permit issued by the responsible heritage resources authority- destroy, damage, excavate, alter, deface or otherwise disturb any archaeological or palaeontological site or any meteorite; destroy, damage, excavate, remove from its original position, collect or own any archaeological or palaeontological material or object or any meteorite.
-Section 38 (1) Subject to the provisions of subsections (7), (8) and (9), any person who intends to undertake a development categorised as- any development or other activity which will change the character of a site- (i) exceeding 5 000 m2 in extent, must at the very earliest stages of initiating such a development, notify the responsible heritage resources authority and furnish it with details regarding the location, nature and extent of the proposed development.
-In terms of Section 38(8), approval from the heritage authority is not required if an evaluation of the impact of such development on heritage resources is required in t erms of any other legislation (such as NEMA), provided that the consenting authority ensures that the evaluation of impacts fulfils the requirements of the relevant heritage resources authority in terms of Section 38(3) and any comments and recommendations of the relevant resources authority with regard to such development have been taken into account prior to the granting of the consent.
+Parts of Section 35, 36 and 38 apply to the proposed project, principally: Section 35 (4) - No person may, without a permit issued by the responsible heritage resources authoritydestroy, damage, excavate, alter, deface or otherwise disturb any archaeological or palaeontological site or any meteorite; destroy, damage, excavate, remove from its original position, collect or own any archaeological or palaeontological material or object or any meteorite.
+Section 38 (1) Subject to the provisions of subsections (7), (8) and (9), any person who intends to undertake a development categorised as-• any development or other activity which will change the character of a site- (i) exceeding 5 000 m2 in extent, must at the very earliest stages of initiating such a development, notify the responsible heritage resources authority and furnish it with details regarding the location, nature and extent of the proposed development.
+In terms of Section 38(8), approval from the heritage authority is not required if an evaluation of the impact of such development on heritage resources is required in terms of any other legislation (such as NEMA), provided that the consenting authority ensures that the evaluation of impacts fulfils the requirements of the relevant heritage resources authority in terms of Section 38(3) and any comments and recommendations of the relevant resources authority with regard to such development have been taken into account prior to the granting of the consent.
 However, should heritage resources of significance be affected by the proposed Normandien WEF, a permit is required to be obtained prior to disturbing or destroying such resources as per the requirements of Section 48 of the NHRA, and the SAHRA Permit Regulations (GN R668).
-A desktop Heritage Scoping Report ( Appendix G.710 ) has been carried out by a suitably qualified specialist, revealing: Heritage resources in the study area consist of structures and ruins older than 60 years, burial sites; The larger region around Verkykerskop is characterised by Later Iron Age stone walled sites likely an indicator of Batlokwa and Basia occupation; The study area is indicated to be of low, moderate, and very high paleontological sensitivity according to SAHRIS, and additional studies are required for the EIA phase; To comply with the National Heritage Resources Act, 1999 (Act No. 25 of 1999) (NHRA) and with cognisance of known heritage resources in the area, the development footprint should be subjected to a field-based Heritage Impact Assessment (HIA) of the final impact areas.
+A desktop Heritage Scoping Report (Appendix G.710) has been carried out by a suitably qualified specialist, revealing: Heritage resources in the study area consist of structures and ruins older than 60 years, burial sites; The larger region around Verkykerskop is characterised by Later Iron Age stone walled sites likely an indicator of Batlokwa and Basia occupation; The study area is indicated to be of low, moderate, and very high paleontological sensitivity according to SAHRIS, and additional studies are required for the EIA To comply with the National Heritage Resources Act, 1999 (Act No. 25 of 1999) (NHRA) and with cognisance of known heritage resources in the area, the development footprint should be subjected to a field-based Heritage Impact Assessment (HIA) of the final impact areas.
+The proposed project will be loaded onto the SAHRIS portal for comment by the SAHRA.
+The aim of the Mineral and Petroleum Resources Development Act (No. 28 of 2002) Mineral and Petroleum (MPRDA) is to make provision for equitable access to and sustainable development Resources of the nation's mineral and petroleum resources.
+Development Act Section 53(1) of the MPRDA provides that any person who intends to use the surface (No. 28 of 2002) of any land in any way that may be contrary to any object of the MPRDA, or which is likely to impede any such object, must apply to the Minister of Mineral Resources (the